eggduzao/Gothe_et_al/README.md

 You will see the list of arguments that this tool requires:

-- max-dist: The maximum
+- max-dist: The maximum distance a gene can be from its nearest loop anchor.
+You should set this to an integer twice as much as you expect in the final plot.
-- alias-file:
+- alias-file: The alias file is given with the package and simply contains multiple collected aliases for the same gene.
-- chrom-sizes:
+- chrom-sizes: This is a tab-separated file containing the chromosome names and their lengths.
-- genes-file:
+- genes-file: A bed file containing all genes in which the analysis will be based on.
-- expression-file:
+- expression-file: It can be a tab-separated file containing the gene names and their expression; or a bam file in which the expression will be calculated.
-- dsb-file:
+- dsb-file: A bed or a bam file containing the double strand breaks' positions.
-- distance-file:
+- distance-file: At the moment, the tool only supports loops called from HiCCUPS.
+CTCF annotation is not required but highly recommended as in Rao et al.'s file in the example bellow.
-- temp-loc:
+- temp-loc: A path in which the program will store all temporary files.
+It can be erased after the execution; however the program itself won't erase this path as it might be useful for troubleshooting.
-- output-location:
+- output-location: The output location in which the tables and figures will be created in.

 To run the tool you can simply create *input*, *output* and *temporary* folders and copy or download the relevant data to the input folder.